Issue 19 - Table of Contents

 Lucy Soutter considers images drawn from Pentecostal churches in London that oscillate between the visual rhetoric of photographic realism and the contrived seduction of advertising photography.

-New photographs that record the German artist’s ephemeral paper constructions, currently on display at Matthew Marks Gallery in Los Angeles.
+New photographs that record the German artist’s ephemeral paper constructions, currently on display at Matthew Marks Gallery in Los Angeles, accompanied here by an essay from Duncan Wooldridge.

-Hybrid images – visual seesaws between past and present – that place Matt Lipps’ work within a critical mass of predominantly American artists engaging with post-internet image culture.
+Chris Littlewood discusses Matt Lipps’ hybrid images – visual seesaws between past and present – that work within a critical mass of predominantly American artists engaging with post-internet image culture.

 Invisible City/Night Walk

-Ken Schles on the evolution of his Invisible City and Night Walk work, which pay homage to the exploding 1980s New York arts scene and a community entwined with drugs, violence and the arrival of AIDS.
+Peggy Sue Amison speaks to Ken Schles about his Invisible City and Night Walk work, which pay homage to the exploding 1980s New York arts scene and a community entwined with drugs, violence and the arrival of AIDS.

 In the Shadow of the Pyramids